Spoilers for Season 1 below

 Is there a trailer for the The Handmaid’s Tale Season 2?

-Yep, but it’s incredibly short – at just 16 seconds, and shows a Handmaid walking through a tunnel with a torch and that the show is in production right now.
+A teaser was released earlier this year – clocking in at just 16 seconds – and shows a Handmaid walking through a tunnel with a torch and that the show is in production right now.

 How many episodes will there be in The Handmaid’s Tale Season 2?